yousoumar/linkedin/readme.md

 gradlew.bat build -t -x test
 ```

-Configure environment variables for OAuth 2.0 and OpenID connect (give fake values if you do not want to test this feature):
+Configure environment variables for OAuth 2.0 and OIDC, aka the Continue with Google button.
+Give fake values if you do not want to test this feature:

 _Mac/Linux:_